Back to Silas S. Brown's home page

 After PIM Backup has been run once, it sets itself to be able to open these CSC files;

-should work on any WM2005+ device with or without touchscreen (but not Windows Phone 7).
+should work on any WM2005+ device with or without touchscreen (but not Windows Phone 7 or above which is a different system).

-- Here is a script to convert CSC back to VCF for copying Windows Mobile contacts to S60, Android etc.
+- Here is a script to convert CSC back to VCF for copying Windows Mobile contacts to S60, Android etc (plus a script to format message dumps from Windows Mobile and recover text from the Windows Mobile Notes app).

 - To-Call List: takes a text file of notes (one per line) and formats it for your phone's Web browser, adding links to any phone numbers and to any of your phone's contacts whose names are mentioned.
 You can then browse through the notes and directly call the numbers.